 - Dedicate one upper cabinet to the small items currently living on top of the machines

-- Add an over-the-door ironing board mount they’re affordable and genuinely work
+- Add an over-the-door ironing board mount, they’re affordable and genuinely work

 12. DIY Green Cube Shelving with Butcher Block Counter and Farmhouse Sign